Starting your journey to WBS

 08 January 2020

-Our MSc ambassadors share their journey from applying to WBS, to what happens when you actually get here.
+Our MSc ambassadors share their student journey, from applying to WBS to what happens when you arrive.

 Deekshitha Reddy, MSc International Business